decred/dcrblog/content/posts/2020-02-26-2019-Marketing-Report.md

 ### Decred Assembly
 Decred Assembly rebooted in 2019 featuring Dustin LeFebvre and Jake Yocom-Piatt as co-hosts.
 After initial format tinkering, it returned to the original “Deep Dive” format to showcase developers discussing their work and new releases.
 Episodes can be found [here](https://www.youtube.com/playlist?list=PLaMrpvQ0yJ_z8ZtvgBqinmL74_0W7prv2), and include:

-May, 2019 DA: Distributed - w/Elian Huesca, MX & LA Community Manager
+May, 2019 DA: Distributed with Elian Huesca, MX & LA Community Manager
-June, 2019 DEX w/Jake Yocom-Piatt
+June, 2019 DEX with Jake Yocom-Piatt
-June, 2019 Africa w/Akin Sawyerr
+June, 2019 Africa with Akin Sawyerr
-September, 2019 Decentralizing the Treasury w/Marco Peereboom
+September, 2019 Decentralizing the Treasury with Marco Peereboom
-October, 2019 Decred Privacy w/Josh Rickmar
+October, 2019 Decred Privacy with Josh Rickmar
-November, 2019 1.5rc1 w/Dave Collins
+November, 2019 1.5rc1 with Dave Collins
-December, 2019 Lightning Network w/Matheus Degiovani
+December, 2019 Lightning Network with Matheus Degiovani

 What we learned:
 + The Deep Dive format enables developers to discuss new features in depth and with nuance, helping to support software releases.